grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "I need it more than anyone, but you don't see me swinging pipes at people."

 Hemi nodded quietly.
 But he knew Chips was right on two counts: blowing the trim tanks without warning was incredibly dangerous.
-And they would never get to a port without Chips' continuous help to patch the leaking hull.
+And they would never get to a port without Chips's continuous help to patch the leaking hull.